ppotturi/adp-portal/README.md

 4. Once the dev container is ready, open the `.env` file at the root, and fill it out with the variables described below
 5. Open the command pallet and run the `Dev Containers: Rebuild Container` command
 6. Once the dev container is rebuilt, run `az login --tenant <YOUR_TENANT_ID>`
-7. To start the application, run `cd app && yarn dev`
+7. To start the application, run `yarn dev`

 To sign commits using GPG from within the devcontainer, please follow [the steps here](https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials#_sharing-gpg-keys)